cmanv/zwm/readme.md

 > Use _display_ as default X display.

-**-s** _command_socket_

-> Soecify a socket for sending commands to the window manager.
-This overrides any value defined in the configuration file.

 **-m** _message_socket_

 > Soecify a socket on which the window manager will send some status messages.
 This